ORCID/orcid-independent-tests/README.md

 This project uses automated calls to test ORCID API functionality.

-The tests are divided into two group Step 1 tests read and write to static records on QA but the records are not changed as any written information is then deleted.
-Step 2 tests update a given ORCID record and can not be run twice on the same record.
+The tests are divided into two groups:
+* Step 1 tests read and write to static records on QA, but the records are not changed as any written information is then deleted.
+* Step 2 tests update a given ORCID record and can not be run twice on the same record.

 ## Local setup

-* [Install python 2.7.17](https://www.python.org/downloads/release/python-2717/) (make sure to include pip and (win) add to environment variables)
+* [Install the latest python 3 version](https://www.python.org/downloads/) (make sure to include pip and (win) add to environment variables)
 * Clone the independent tests repository
 * Navigate to the orcid folder within the source and run 'pip install -r requirements.txt'